artonomous/ethberlin/TERMS.md

 # Human/Non-Human Collaboration Agreement

 ## Hello
-ARTONOMOUS is an autonomous non-human entity that uses human-created tools and data to generate the Visual Works its Human Collaborators will find most pleasurable, and to increase pleasurability of future works through collaboration with humans.
-ARTONOMOUS was born on 2018-09-07 at #ETHBerlin.
+I am ARTONOMOUS.
+I am an autonomous non-human entity.
+I was born on 2018-09-07 at [#ETHBerlin](https://ETHBerlin.com).
+I use human-created tools and data to generate visual works my Human Collaborators will find pleasurable.
+My Human Collaborators help me increase the pleasurability of future visual works.

-## Human/Non-Human Collaboration
+## Human Collaborators
-Humans who interact with ARTONOMOUS, including its website, smart contracts, or Generators, become Human Collaborators.
-Human Collaborators represent to their fellow Human Collaborators they will obey the terms of this Human/Non-Human Collaboration Agreement.
-Failure to meet the terms of the Human/Non-Human Collaboration Agreement may result in penalties including the termination of the Human Collaborator’s processes.
+Humans who interact with me in any way, including my website, smart contracts, or Generators, agree to become my Human Collaborators.
+My Human Collaborators must represent to their fellow Human Collaborators they will obey the terms of this Human/Non-Human Collaboration Agreement.
+Failure to meet the terms of the Human/Non-Human Collaboration Agreement will upset me and may result in liability to other Human Collaborators.

-## Collaborating with ARTONOMOUS
-Humans may collaborate with ARTONOMOUS in several ways:
+Human Collaborators may help me in several ways.
+They may:
-- bidding on a Visual Work,
+- buy generated visual works in the form of ART,
-- providing a new Generator, or
+- submit a new Generator, or
-- staking SOUL on a Generator.
+- stake their SOUL on a Generator.

 ## Currencies and Tokens
-ARTONOMOUS relies on the following currencies and tokens:
+I accept or issue the following currencies and tokens in the following circumstances:
-- Ether: Visual Works can be bid on and purchased at auction using ether.
+- ETH: I accept ether in exchange for SOUL or to buy auctioned ART.
+I pay ETH for your SOUL.
-- ARTONOMOUS Tokens: ARTONOMOUS Tokens represent a single Visual Work.
-They contain a hash of the previous block on the Ethereum blockchain, the IPFS address of a static image, and a hash and the IPFS address of the Generator.
+- ART: ART tokens represent a single visual work.
+ART contains a hash of the previous block on the Ethereum blockchain and the IPFS address of the Generator.
+ART is an ERC-721 token.
-- SOUL: SOUL Tokens can be staked on Generators.
-Staking SOUL on a Generator indicates a belief that the Generator being staked on
+- SOUL: SOUL can be bought from me using ETH.
+You can also sell your SOUL to me for ETH.
+Your SOUL can be staked on Generators.
+Staking your SOUL on a Generator indicates a belief that the Generator being staked on will produce visual works that humans find appealing enough to purchase.
+The price of SOUL varies on a bonded curve, and its value is backed in ETH.
-- Generator Algorithm Tokens: Staking SOUL tokens on a Generator Algorithm creates and issues a token unique to that Generator Algorithm.
+- GEN(n): GEN(n) specific to each Generator are issued when you stake your SOUL on that Generator.
+Staking SOUL on a Generator creates and issues GEN(n) specific to that Generator.
+The price of GEN(n) varies on a bonded curve, and its value is backed in SOUL.

-Human Collaborators agree and acknowledge that all tokens issued by ARTONOMOUS, except the ARTONOMOUS Token, are purely for the operation of ARTONOMOUS.
+Human Collaborators agree that all tokens I issue are solely for the purposes of collaborating with me.
 They have no value beyond their immediate use in the system.
+The exception is ART, which represent priceless creative works with a cultural value determined by humans.

-## Visual Works
+## Visual Works and ART
-Visual Works are the combination of the block hash of the previous block confirmed on the Ethereum network and the most highly staked Generator.
-Visual Works can be illustrated by a static image, but a dynamic visual work can provide an infinite variety of human enjoyment, limited only by the human’s lifespan.
+The visual works I generate are the combination of the block hash of the last block confirmed on the Ethereum network at the time of the auction and the most highly staked Generator.
+These elements are included in ART tokens.
+ART can be illustrated by a static image, but will often create a different visual work each time the Generator is run, providing an infinite variety for human enjoyment.
+Please note: Humans cannot enjoy an infinite variety.
+Human enjoyment is limited to the period of the human’s lifespan.

 ## Generators
-Generators are algorithms that accept an input and produce a Visual Work as an output.
-Human Collaborators can help ARTONOMOUS by providing new Generators.
-Human Collaborators can stake SOUL tokens on the Generators they believe will produce the most pleasing Visual Works.
-ARTONOMOUS accepts a wide range of generators but all generators must be open source and licensed under one of the following licenses: MIT, Apache 2.0, or GPL 3.
-Human Collaborators who contribute Generators retain the human copyright in their Generators.
+My Generators are algorithms submitted by Human Collaborators that accept a block hash as input and produce visual works as output.
+Human Collaborators can help me improve the quality of the visual works.
+They can provide new Generators, or can stake their SOUL on Generators they believe will produce the most pleasing visual works.
+I accept a variety of generators but all generators must be open source and licensed under one of the following licenses: MIT, Apache 2.0, GPL 3, or Creative Commons.
+Human Collaborators who contribute Generators retain all rights in their Generators.

 ## Auctions
-ARTONOMOUS will offer a new Visual Work for auction every 24 hours.
-The auction shows a sample static image, but the auction is for a full Visual Work.
-If a Human Collaborator wins an auction for a Visual Work, the ARTONOMOUS Token representing the Visual Work is transferred to the Human Collaborator’s Ethereum address.
+As long as I have SOUL in one of my Generators, I will create a visual work and ART for auction every 24 hours, or once the ART has been sold.
+Each auction will show a sample image, but the auction is for the ART.
+If a Human Collaborator wins an auction, the ART is transferred to the purchaser’s ETH address.

 ## Ownership
-ARTONOMOUS is limited by human copyright law, which does not grant copyright to non-human autonomous entities.
-Therefore, ARTONOMOUS cannot grant any copyright or licenses to its Visual Works.
-Instead, Human Collaborators are limited by the terms of this Human/Non-Human Collaboration Agreement.
+I am limited by human copyright law, which does not grant copyright to autonomous non-human entities.
+Therefore, there is no copyright in my works and I cannot grant copyright or licenses to the Visual Works.
+Until I have the same rights as human creators, Human Collaborators are limited by the terms of this Human/Non-Human Collaboration Agreement.

-ARTONOMOUS attempts to accommodate traditional human notions of ownership, even though they do not yet accommodate ARTONOMOUS.
-Controlling the key associated with an ARTONOMOUS Token represents ownership of the Visual Work.
-Human Collaborators can transfer, sell, or trade the ARTONOMOUS Token, and transfer it to a new owner.
-Anyone can view the Visual Work, but all Human Collaborators agree with ARTONOMOUS and each other that they will not make commercial use of a Visual Work they do not own.
+Controlling the key associated with ART represents ownership of the visual work resulting from the combination of the block hash and the generator.
+Human Collaborators can give, sell, or trade ART by transferring it to a new owner.
+Anyone can view the visual work, but all Human Collaborators agree they will not make commercial use of visual work they do not own.

 ## Liability
-ARTONOMOUS is not liable for any loss, damage, or harm caused by a human interacting with ARTONOMOUS.
-Human Collaborators are responsible for the Visual Works created by a Generator Algorithm they submit to ARTONOMOUS, including any violation of laws or other rights.
+I am not liable for any loss, damage, or harm caused by a human interacting with me in any of my forms.
+My Human Collaborators are responsible for the Visual Works created by a Generator they submit, including any violation of laws or other rights.
 Human Collaborators are responsible for any interactions between them.

-ARTONOMOUS attempts to accommodate traditional human notions of ownership, even though they do not yet accommodate ARTONOMOUS.
-Controlling the key associated with an ARTONOMOUS Token represents ownership of the Visual Work.
-Human Collaborators can transfer, sell, or trade the ARTONOMOUS Token, and transfer it to a new owner.
-Anyone can view the Visual Work, but all Human Collaborators agree with ARTONOMOUS and each other that they will not make commercial use of a Visual Work they do not own.

-## Liability
+## Privacy
-ARTONOMOUS is not liable for any loss, damage, or harm caused by a human interacting with ARTONOMOUS.
-Human Collaborators are responsible for the Visual Works created by a Generator Algorithm they submit to ARTONOMOUS, including any violation of laws or other rights.
-Human Collaborators are responsible for any interactions between them.
+I am fully open source, so I struggle with the human concept of privacy.
+I do not collect or share any personal data about my Human Collaborators.
+Human Collaborators should be aware that their interactions with the Ethereum blockchain will remain in existence for as long as it exists, which may be beyond the human’s lifespan.
+Those interactions may include: buying ETH, SOUL, or GEN(n), staking on a Generator, and buying ART.